WildlifeDatasets/wildlife-datasets/README.md

 dataset = datasets.MacaqueFaces('data/MacaqueFaces')
 ```

 The class `dataset` contains the summary of the dataset.
 The content depends on the dataset.
 Each dataset contains the identity and paths to images.
 This particular dataset also contains information about the date taken and contrast.
-Other datasets store information about bounding boxes, segmentation masks, position from which the image was taken, keypoints or various other information such as axe or gender.
+Other datasets store information about bounding boxes, segmentation masks, position from which the image was taken, keypoints or various other information such as age or gender.

 ```
 dataset.df